Aman34772/devTinder/homework.md

 Data sanitization -Add API validations for each fields --can save our api from malicious data from the users of hackers Install validator
-Explore Use Validator library functions and use validator functions for password, email and photourl
+Explore Use Validator library functions and use validator functions for password, email and photourl validate data in signup API
+Install bcrypt package
+Create a passwordHash using bcrypt.hash & save the user is encrypted password